sakaiproject/sakai-release/README.md

 <sakai.msgcntr.version>10-SNAPSHOT</sakai.msgcntr.version>
 ```

 This will update all the relevant versions of all the sakai modules to the 10.0 version.
 But to be sure we check there are no SNAPSHOTS.
 You might just want to look for any SNAPSHOT.
-RSF SNAPSHOT's also need to be updated in master if they exist (RSF is released separately).
+*RSF SNAPSHOT's also need to be updated in master if they exist (RSF is released separately and should be released if updates are made to it).*

 ```
 grep -rl "10-SNAPSHOT" --include=*.xml * |wc -l